fialovy/magic_fight_app/README.md

 Now I'm in my 30s and there's AI.

 So I asked Claude to please use that 'serverless' buzzword we keep seeing all over the place and convert my original game (and art) into a web app.
-With javascript or whatever this is.
+With, like, fancy JavaScript.